 DANGER: Multiple power cords.
-The product might be equipped with multiple AC power cords or multiple DC power cables.
-To remove all hazardous voltages, disconnect all power cords and power cables.
+The product might be equipped with multiple power cords.
+To remove all hazardous voltages, disconnect all power cords.
 (L003)

 CAUTION: System or part is heavy.
 The label is accompanied by a specific weight range.
 (L009)

 CAUTION: Pinch hazard.
 (L012)